 The English Language is considered the modern lingua franca of the world.
 It is widely used in international trade, politics, education, and culture.
 Broadly, English can be categorised into:

 - Colloquial English.
-Everyday language used in conversation by educated people.
+Every day, language is used in conversation by educated people.

 - Slang English.
 Informal expressions, often short-lived, are usually unsuitable for formal contexts.